 Grading & Curriculum

 The GPA scale is a 4.0, unweighted calculation.
-A passing grade is a D-, or 60%.
+A passing grade is a D, or 60%.
 The grades included in the GPA are all grades 9th-12th grade.
 All grades are recorded on the transcript and GPA may be computed at the end of each semester.
 American Prep does include class rank, which may be computed at the end of each semester.
 We have honors classes and advanced placement classes.
 These classes are weighted as .025 honors classes and .05 advanced placement.
 As we focus on high academic rigor, honors classes are the standard coursework.
 American Prep offers 18 honors classes in all of our core subjects.
 Students are not limited on the number of Honors courses they may take.
-American Prep offers 12 Advanced Placement (AP) courses for the 2018-2019 school year: US History, US Government, European History, English Literature, Calculus AB & BC, Psychology, Physics C: Mechanics, and Biology.
+American Prep offers 9 Advanced Placement (AP) courses for the 2019-2020 school year: US History, US Government & Politics, World History, English Language & Composition, Calculus AB & BC, Psychology, Computer Science Principles, and Biology.
 AP is an open-enrollment program and students are not limited to the amount of AP courses they can take.